What whistleblowing reveals about Consumer Duty in financial services

 Whistleblowing plays a vital role in the early identification of risks within regulated firms.
 Employees, former employees, and other stakeholders are often the first to detect misconduct or regulatory breaches.
 By encouraging individuals to speak up, the FCA gains access to first-hand intelligence that may otherwise remain hidden.

 Whistleblowers most frequently raised concerns about general compliance lapses.
 These include breaches of internal policies, regulatory non-compliance, and deliberate attempts to circumvent the rules.
 Equally prominent were reports on fitness and propriety — questioning whether individuals in key roles possess the integrity and competence necessary to fulfil their responsibilities.
 Such concerns often relate to behaviour unbecoming of financial professionals, such as conflicts of interest, dishonesty, or lack of relevant expertise.
 Many of these concerns could have been avoided with clearer, more accessible communication to customers.
-Tools like i agree are being developed with this very aim in mind.
+Tools i agree like are being developed with this very aim in mind.

 Consumer detriment and organisational culture